Dr. Mari Swingle

 His academic positions include, Professor of Psychology at the University of Ottawa from 1972 to 1997, Lecturer in Psychiatry at Harvard Medical School from 1991 to 1998, Associate Attending Psychologist at McLean Hospital (Boston), Head of the Clinical Psychophysiology Service McLean Hospital (Boston).
 Professor Swingle was also Clinical Supervisor at the University of Ottawa from 1987 to 1997 and Chairman of the Faculty of Child Psychology from 1972 to 1977.
 Dr. Swingle is a Registered Psychologist in British Columbia and is Board Certified in Biofeedback and Neurotherapy.
 He is actively involved in research and practice.
 His numerous publications including nine books and numerous peer reviewed journal publications.
 Some of which can be accessed here.

-Early has a Bachelor’s degree in Physiotherapy from Fatima College of Physical Therapy in the Philippines.
+Early Valencia has a Bachelor’s degree in Physiotherapy from Fatima College of Physical Therapy in the Philippines.
 She also holds a Certificate in Adult Mental Health from Douglas College.
 Prior to working at Swingle Clinic Early worked in a private facility for individuals with mental health issues.
 Here Early assisted individuals with mental health challenges and addiction issues by guiding and supporting to enable healing and recovery.

 In 2007, Early joined Swingle Clinic as a Neurotechnician.
 She now works with both children and adults with wide range of neurophysiologic conditions.
 Early is our specialist bodily injury, brain trauma, and biological ailments that result in compromised movement.

-She blends her knowledge from both the worlds of physiotherapy and pshychoneurophsiology to assist individuals reach their maximum potential.
-Early also runs our sleep assessment lab.
-Early is a most compassionate individual, passionate about her work often going beyond the call of duty to accommodate clients well being.
+Early blends her knowledge from both the worlds of physiotherapy and pshychoneurophysiology to assist individuals reach their maximum potential.
+She also runs our sleep assessment lab.
+Early is passionate about her work, often going beyond the call of duty to accommodate a client’s well being.
 She treats every client with outmost respect and works very hard to provide them with the best and effective treatment they deserve.